-Detroit, in contrast to Homestead, which was platted by the Model Land Company, Flagler’s real estate holding company, was a community that was planned by the Tatum Brothers, some of whom had come to Miami before 1900.
+Detroit, in contrast to Homestead, which was platted by the Model Land Company, Flagler’s real estate holding company, was a community that was planned by the Tatum Brothers, one of whom, Bethel B., had come to Miami in 1900.
 They were relentless in their advertising, which gave many people the impression that Detroit was the closest place to Paradise to be found in Florida.
 The reality, as you will discover when you read Sheldon’s booklets, was somewhat different.

 This is a photograph of the first group of settlers, described in the newspaper article below, who arrived in Detroit in late October of 1910.
 There was no station at the time, just a platform stop.

 The first book, The A. R. Cunningham Family Moving to Florida in 1911 to Grow Tomatoes, is the story of Sheldon’s grandparents and father as a young boy in Detroit.
 Arthur Cunningham was a pharmacist who, as the article that appeared in The Miami Metropolis below states, had no practical knowledge of farming.
 The booklet relates the time-line of the Cunningham family adventure and is a very interesting read.
 The Cunninghams, who arrived in early 1911, were not among the earliest settlers, who arrived in late October of 1910.